jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Never thought I'd *actually* take a gap semester but here I am... looks like I might graduate late now LOL
 - I want to spend some time thinking about how to create effective learning and research communities.
 I know that since I started working in the public hackerspace at Incepto, my productivity has gone up something like 5x.
 How do I *geographically* surround myself with people that constantly inspire me to work on ambitious things?
 - On a whim, read this awesome [Patreon post](https://www.patreon.com/posts/ratcheting-in-47976114) by Andy Matuschak
-	- *Ben Shneiderman, a pioneering human-computer interaction researcher, offers this charming schematic for research project design in _The New ABCs of Research_.
+	- *Ben Shneiderman, a pioneering human-computer interaction researcher, offers this charming schematic for research project design in The New ABCs of Research.
 He calls it the “two parents, three children” pattern.*
 	  ![[thoughts/images/research project pattern.png|500]]
 	  - I've been thinking more about how research seems to come in two layers
 		  1. The ideas